NYS Law Says: You Can Not Break Into A Vehicle To Save A Dog

 According to the ASPCA, temperatures can rise by as much as 20 degrees in a vehicle in less than 10 minutes.
 Dogs cope with being hot by panting but unfortunately, as the temperature in the vehicle rises, panting is not enough to cool them down and they can become dehydrated, develop heatstroke or even die from the heat, EVEN IF YOU LEAVE THE WINDOWS OPEN.
 See the graphic below from the ASPCA.

-You may remember an incident last summer where a dog was left in a vehicle with windows up while the owner was inside the Oneonta Hannaford.
+You may remember an incident during the summer of 2020 where a dog was left in a vehicle with windows up while the owner was inside the Oneonta Hannaford.
 Bob Howard, owner of Dogwatch of Upstate NY, a local pet containment company called state police to come help but in the meanwhile, opened the vehicle door to rescue the dog who he said was in distress.
 A group of others joined in an attempt to prevent the dog's owner from leaving the parking lot until police arrived.
 Police informed Howard that under New York State law, it's illegal to break into someone's vehicle to rescue a dog in those circumstances.
 He could have gotten a ticket for his act but fortunately didn't after revealing his dog expertise.

 If you come across a similar situation where you see a dog in a vehicle on a hot day and are concerned for its safety, you can not directly legally intervene but here's what you CAN do: